 Home of 4C - Enabling Life Science Innovations

 Kennst du unsere 4C Services?

 4C Accelerator Tübingen

 We specialize in promoting medical innovations.
 That’s why we know: Life science startups have to overcome higher hurdles than startups from other industries.
 At the same time, however, there are rarely experts in these critical areas in the founding teams.
 With the help of our accelerator, we solve this discrepancy and anchor a specially developed mindset in the heads of the participants, enabling the successful overcoming of the challenging hurdles.
 To achieve this, we first have studied and analyzed the differences between innovation in general and medical innovation in particular.
-We then have transferred the insights gained from this into our concept of Regulatory Thinking and made it the central starting point of our 4C Accelerator.
-Not only we, but also our sponsors, the Ministry of Economics, Labor and Tourism of Baden-Württemberg, its Startup BW campaign and the B. Braun Foundation, are convinced of this approach.
+We have transferred the insights gained from this into our concept of 4Cs and Regulatory Thinking® and made them the central starting point of our 4C Accelerator, which we offer twice a year since 2020.

 C1 | Commercialization

 You will gain knowledge of the reimbursement opportunities in the healthcare market and know how to leverage them and map them in your business plan (e.g., self-payer, reimbursement rules of health insurance companies such as AMNOG or selective contracts).

 C2 | Certification

 You will be able to build quality management systems and processes and link them as a company approval to a strategic concept for effective product approval (e.g., ISO 13485, GxP).